dockstore/dockstore-documentation/docs/dictionary.rst

 environment variable
 --------------------
     A variable that affects how processes run on a computer.
 For example, :ref:`dict cwltool` references the environment variable $TMPDIR when deciding where to place files.
-You can set environment variables in Bash using the `export` command.
-Environment variables are sometimes called env var or env for short.

 Further reading: `<https://en.wikipedia.org/wiki/Environment_variable>`_